Importing Data (Edit existing items & Add new items)

 One object type group (e.g., all Dashboards or all Charts)

 The file must contain the identifier columns for the selected operation type.
-Rows missing identifiers will be skipped or rejected.
+Rows with missing identifier columns will be rejected on validation.

-These warnings will be displayed on Uploading a CSV screen according to the selected operation type.
+These warnings will be displayed on the Uploading a CSV screen according to the selected operation type.
+For detailed field-level requirements and constraints, refer to the relevant CSV template structure documentation.

 Catalog Objects (Dataset & Non-Dataset)